kevinadrianpl/personal-blog/content/english/about.md

 ## Who am I?

 I'm Kevin from South Africa and I make things on the internet and occasionally off of it.
-I'm an experienced System Administrator and cybersecurity professional and I have a passion for all things security, learning more each day.
+I'm an experienced System Administrator and cybersecurity professional and I have a passion for all things security, learning more technical skills each day.

 I sometimes play video games, work on different technical projects to enhance my skills and I often travel in my spare time.